This article is also available in Deutsch.

 This festive drink not only looks adorable, but it also tastes heavenly!
 Yum!
-On top, you can prepare it in just a few minutes!
-Simply marvelous!
+On top, you can prepare it in just a few minutes and don't even need a

 - Cold Bitter Lemon - or the sparkling lemonade you love the most.
 In this particular recipe, I wanted to combine the tart taste of the bitter lemon with the sweet taste of my homemade egg liqueur.
 The bitter lemon must be ice-cold.